Fulbright-Schuman European Union Affairs Program

 As U.S. Scholars usually come to Slovenia for one semester grants, the Public Affairs Section staff keep in close contact with all the incoming grantees and meet with them individually soon after their arrival to Slovenia.
-Provided that COVID-19 pandemic ends or improves, a reception/orientation program for Fulbright grantees and their dependents will be held at the Ambassador's residence once everyone is in the country.
+Provided that the COVID-19 pandemic ends or improves, a reception/orientation program for Fulbright grantees and their dependents will be held at the Ambassador's residence once everyone is in the country.

-Contingent upon availability of funds, up to 11 All Discipline awards for postdoctoral researchers, and a variety of co-sponsored awards for Senior Research, Teaching or Teaching/Research are available.
-The co-sponsored awards have unique scopes and features and detailed information can be found in each individual award description.
+Contingent upon availability of funds, up to 11 All Discipline awards for Postdoctoral Researchers and a variety of co-sponsored awards for Senior Research, Teaching or Teaching/Research are available.
+The co-sponsored awards have unique scopes and features, and detailed information can be found in each individual award description.

-The U.S.-Spain Fulbright Commission provides extensive support to selected candidates regarding administrative issues, such as the visa and documentation process, and ample pre-departure and arrival information.
+The U.S.-Spain Fulbright Commission provides extensive support to selected candidates regarding administrative issues, such as the visa and documentation processes, and ample pre-departure and arrival information.
 However, assistance in establishing contacts at prospective host institutions cannot be provided.

 Please note that candidates with dual U.S./Spanish citizenship, or candidates who are residing in Spain at the time of application or anytime thereafter, are not eligible for the Fulbright Program in Spain.